 Recently, the buy-to-let business has come under the cosh from a crackdown on tax, but many still consider property investment as an attractive business at a time of volatile stock markets and low-interest rates.
-Changes in tax ultimately mean extra stamp duty on purchasing a buy-to-let, soon meaning the end of the ability to compensate all buy-to-let mortgage interest alongside the income tax.
+Changes in tax ultimately meant extra stamp duty on purchasing a buy-to-let and the end of the ability to offset all buy-to-let mortgage interest alongside income tax.
 However, the buy-to-let business can still pay off if you follow our top tips for property investors.

 If you do wish to invest in such properties or wish to improve returns on the property you as a landlord already own, it is important that you do things right and always consider the best money-saving tips so you don’t overspend.
 Whether you are an experienced landlord, or new in this market, here are our top tips for investing in a property and being a good landlord in London.

 1. Properly Research the Buy-to-Let Market

 If you are new in this business, you may want to ask yourself what you really know about the market.
 Are you aware of all the risks and the benefits?
-Do you know some good estate agents in Camberwell who could guide you further?
+Do you know some good estate agents who could guide you further?
 Be sure that this is an investment you really wish to make, or whether your money will perform much better elsewhere.

 Note that in recent years, a high rate savings account can beat most investments.
 Rates are lower now but investing in a buy-to-let also means tying up capital in a property that could fall in its value in the future.
 These days, investing in such properties involves committing thousands of pounds and typically thinking about taking out a high value mortgage or even bridging finance.
 When the price of a house rises, this means it is possible to make bigger gains above your mortgage debt.
 However, when they fall, your deposits get hit and the mortgage ends up staying the same.